miklevin/LinuxPythonvimgit.com/journal.md

 Hello May!
 Come what may.
 This is month 1 of the 2 months I’ve got left at this comfortable little mountain cottage in the Poconos in the same neighborhood where I skied with my family growing up.
-I was a Philadelphian all my life, then I was a I was a New Yorker for 15 years, and now I'm back in my old hood.
+I was a Philadelphian all my life, then I was a New Yorker for 15 years to be where the jobs were, and now I'm back in my old hood.
 Covid struck and I made like a shepherd and got the flock out of there.

 Now ny lease is up.
 It's time for change.
 I’ve got an itch.
 It’s time to scratch.
 So let's launch this site properly, with my seminal article on a topic